EduVault/eduvault/README.md

 - **How to find interoperable apps?**
   - The Data Manager lists them.
-- **How can we deal with the fact that apps still must be trusted?** (as they must have access to the person's data while in use)
+- **How can we deal with the fact that apps still need to be trusted?** (as they must have access to the person's data while in use)
   - The Data Manager app can audit them, and list only trusted ones which do not send let person-data leave the app without permission.
   - The person-owned database can be partitioned, with different permission to different apps (read-only, write only, etc.)
-- **How can devs know beforehand what might be in the person-siloed DB?**
+- **How can devs know beforehand what might be in the person-owned DB?**
   - have a schema registry on data manager app dev homepage and within the person-owned DB.

 ### Data management for Persons ('users')